katieraby/northcoders-news-API/README.md

   - `author` field that references a user's primary key (username)
   - `article_id` field that references an article's primary key
   - `votes` defaults to 0
-  - `created_at` defaults to the current date
+  - `created_at` defaults to the current timestamp
   - `body`

-- **NOTE:** psql expects `Date` types to be in a date format - not a timestamp!
-However, you can easily **turn a timestamp into a date using JS**...
+- **NOTE:** psql expects `Timestamp` types to be in a specific date format - **not a unix timestamp** as they are in our data!
+However, you can easily **re-format a unix timestamp into something compatible with our database using JS**...
 [JavaScript Date object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date)

 ---